-- (b) An entity that controls such parties through ownership, management or other means; - (c) An entity controlled by such parties through ownership, management or other means; or - (d) An Auditor Concrete office or deportment - (d) An Auditor-General's office or department.
+- (b) An entity that controls such parties through ownership, management or other means; - (c) An entity controlled by such parties through ownership, management or other means; or - (d) An Auditor-General's office or department.

 Independence means:

 - (a) Independence of mind the state of mind that permits the provision of an opinion without being affected by influences that compromise professional judgement, allowing an individual to act with integrity, and exercise objectivity and professional scepticism; and - (b) Independence in appearance the avoidance of facts and circumstances that are so significant a reasonable and informed third party, having knowledge of all relevant information, including any safeguards applied, would reasonably conclude a Firm's, or a member of the Engagement Team's integrity, objectivity or professional scepticism had been compromised.